casangi/casadocs/markdown/calibration-and-visibility-data/data-examination-and-editing/using-plotms-to-plot-and-edit-visibilities-and-calibration-tables.md

 ### 1.7.2 Legend

-A plot symbol legend can be added to the plot by clicking on the checkbox next to *Legend*.
-For a simple plot, a symbol legend simply echoes the plot axes (e.g. \"Amp vs Time\") but is useful when [overplotting data](#7-1-overplotting-multiple-data-sets-on-the-same-plot) with custom colors so that you can identify the data (e.g. \"Amp vs Time\" in blue and \"Phase vs Time\" in green on the same plot).
+[A plot symbol legend can be added to the plot by clicking on the checkbox next to *Legend*.
+For a simple plot, [a symbol legend simply echoes the plot axes (e.g. \"Amp vs Time\") but is useful when [overplotting data](#7-1-overplotting-multiple-data-sets-on-the-same-plot) with custom colors so that you can identify the data (e.g. \"Amp vs Time\" in blue and \"Phase vs Time\" in green on the same plot).]{]{

 When enabled, a drop-down menu next to *Legend* allows the user to select the legend location either within the plot (Upper Right, Lower Right, Upper Left, Lower Left) or outside the plot (Out Right, Out Left, Out Top, Out Bottom).